muhahahahe/pomn_music/README.md

 1. Set up the music player channel in a Discord TextChannel by running the `/setup create` command. (requires the option player_embed set to true)

 2. Use the `/help` command to see all available functions and how to control the music player.

+3. Use `/socket` and set a token, if you are using the websocket.

 ## Contributing